 The portability effort touches every component, so the “portability” label is used to identify all portability-related issues.
 Pure design or proto definitions should use the “beam-model” component.
 A common pattern for new portability features is that the overall feature is in “beam-model” with subtasks for each SDK and runner in their respective components.

-MVP in progress.
+MVP in progress (near completion for Flink runner).
 See the Portability support table for details.